dusan-b/fm-insure-landing-page/README.md

 ## What I learned

-**While working on this project, I was able to expand my knowledge on how to make websites faster and more accessible.
-Among other things, I used the Firefox Dev Tools and Lighthouse more actively for this, which gave me a better understanding of how to improve the quality of my built web sites.**
+While working on this project, I was able to expand my knowledge on how to make websites faster and more accessible.
+Among other things, I used the Firefox Dev Tools and Lighthouse more actively for this, which gave me a better understanding of how to improve the quality of my built web sites.

-- Appropriate use of the `aria-label` and `aria-labelledby` attributes
-- A design based focus outline for keyboard users with a complementary color scheme

 ### Inline SVG